andre-nguyen/dense_new/README.md

 Figure-eight: http://1drv.ms/1NQ0uSG

-We will release our code if our paper accepted.
+We will realease our code if our paper accepted.

-If you use our code, please cite our paper "Aggresive Quadrotor Flight Using Dense Visual-Inertial Fusion", in Proc. of the IEEE Intl.
+If you use our code, please cite our paper "Aggresive Quadrotor Flight Using Dense Visual-Inertial Fusion", submitted to Proc. of the {IEEE} Intl.
 Conf. on Robot. and Autom., 2016.

 For more questions, please contact ylingaa at connect dot ust dot hk .